 Crypto investors have become millionaires overnight, only to lose much of their wealth just weeks later.
-While this can be exciting to witness, it also shows bitcoin’s massively unreliable nature — especially as a currency for goods and services.
+While this can be exciting to witness, it also shows the unreliable nature of popular cryptocurrencies like bitcoin — especially as a means for paying for goods and services.

 This is where stablecoins come into play.

-Stablecoins are much more fixed than normal cryptocurrencies.
-This is because their values are pegged to other assets such as the US dollar or gold.
+Stablecoins are designed to have a value that is much more fixed than normal cryptocurrencies.
+This is because they are pegged to other assets, such as the US dollar or gold.

-Recently, there has been a so-called “stablecoin invasion.”
-At least 200 stablecoins have been released or are in development globally.
+This reflects the momentum driving the so-called “stablecoin invasion.”
+There are now more than 200 stablecoins globally, comprising a market that’s worth nearly $130B.
 Additionally, two USD-backed stablecoins, the Paxos Standard (PAX) and Gemini Dollar (GUSD), have been approved and regulated by the New York State Department of Financial Services.

-Financial services incumbents are also eyeing the opportunity — JPMorgan, for example, has piloted and launched its own stablecoin.
-Meanwhile, a recent survey of central banks found that two-thirds of respondents are actively researching the potential impact of stablecoins on financial stability.
+Financial services incumbents are also eyeing the opportunity — JPMorgan Chase, for example, has piloted and launched a stablecoin, JPM Coin, for its corporate clients.
+Meanwhile, a survey of central banks in January 2021 found that two-thirds of respondents are actively researching the potential impact of stablecoins on financial stability.

 News coverage of stablecoins has continued to grow since taking off in 2018.

-In this explainer, we dive into stablecoins, from what they are to why they’re emerging as a potential disruptor across the crypto space.
-We analyze the different types of stablecoins, as well as their applications and limitations.
+In this explainer, we dive into stablecoins, from what they are to why they’re emerging as a disruptor across the crypto space to why pressure is mounting to tighten the regulation of these digital coins.
+We also analyze the different types of stablecoins, as well as their applications and limitations.

 TABLE OF CONTENTS